Memorable Manitobans: John Norquay (1841-1889)

 The first Premier born in the province, he received his primary education at St. John’s Collegiate School where he studied under Bishop Anderson and won a scholarship in 1854.
 After graduation he taught at Parkdale.
 In search of a better salary he quit teaching and entered the fur trade in the service of a Mr. House at White Horse Plains.
 He was not actively involved in the Red River Rebellion of 1869-1870.
 He farmed at High Bluff and was acclaimed for High Bluff in the first provincial election held in December 1870.

 In the legislature he assumed the leadership of a major bloc of Anglophone Metis.
-With the resignation of Alfred Boyd he was appointed a member of the Executive Council and to ministerial portfolios of Public Works and Agriculture on 14 December 1871.
+With the resignation of Alfred Boyd he was appointed a member of the Executive Council and to portfolios of Miniser of Public Works and Minister of Agriculture on 14 December 1871.
 He held these positions until 8 July 1874, when the ministry resigned.
 Re-elected at the December 1874 general election, he joined the cabinet of Robert Atkinson Davis as Provincial Secretary in March 1875, by which time he was acknowledged as leader of one of the Anglophone factions in the province — the Metis — which had an equal number of legislative seats (eight) to the Francophones and also to the new settlers from Ontario.
 He resigned his position in May 1876 to become Minister of Public Works.

 He was an unsuccessful candidate for Marquette in the federal election of 1872.
 He sat for High Bluff in the Legislative Assembly of Manitoba, 1870-1874.
 In the general election of 1874 he was returned for St. Andrew’s, and was re-elected or acclaimed in the elections of 1878, 1879, 1883 and 1886.
 Norquay resigned the Treasury portfolio on 27 August 1886, and was appointed Railway Commissioner on 10 September 1886.
 Norquay resigned his remaining portfolios on 14 December 1887, and was succeeded by David Howard Harrison.
 Norquay was re-elected in the 1888 general election, in the riding of Kildonan, and became leader of the Opposition.